buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcWorkCalendar.md

 An _IfcWorkCalendar_ defines working and non-working time periods for tasks and resources.
 It enables to define both specific time periods, such as from 7:00 till 12:00 on 25th August 2009, as well as repetitive time periods based on frequently used recurrence patterns, such as each Monday from 7:00 till 12:00 between 1st March 2009 and 31st December 2009.

-> HISTORY&nbsp; New entity in IFC4.
+> HISTORY  New entity in IFC4.

 A work calendar is a subtype of _IfcControl_ and thus inherits the feature for controlling other objects through _IfcRelAssignsToControl_, which is used to define a work calendar for tasks (_IfcTask_) and resources (_IfcResource_).
 It also inherits a name and description attribute, whereas a name shall be given and a description may be given as an indication of its content and usage.